1903 Nobel Prize in Literature

-The 1903 Nobel Prize in Literature was the third prestigious literary prize based upon Alfred Nobel's will, which awarded to the Norwegian poet and politician Bjørnstjerne Bjørnson (1832–1910) "as a tribute to his noble, magnificent and versatile poetry, which has always been distinguished by both the freshness of its inspiration and the rare purity of its spirit."
-The prize was announced in October 08, 1903 and was given in December 10, 1903 at Stockholm.
+The 1903 Nobel Prize in Literature was the third prestigious literary prize based upon Alfred Nobel's will.
+It was awarded to the Norwegian poet and politician Bjørnstjerne Bjørnson (1832–1910) "as a tribute to his noble, magnificent and versatile poetry, which has always been distinguished by both the freshness of its inspiration and the rare purity of its spirit."
+The prize was announced in October 8, 1903 and was given in December 10, 1903 at Stockholm.

 Laureate

 Bjørnson was a Norwegian multifaceted literary person who became one of the original members of the Norwegian Nobel Committee, that awards the Nobel Peace Prize, where he sat from 1901 to 1906.
 He wrote poetry, drama and lyrical poetry.
 He worked for periods as theater director in both Bergen and Oslo, and he was active both politically and as a journalist.
 In his early works he depicted peasant life in the Norwegian countryside.
 This national romanticism was also found in his poetry throughout his career, even if he also wrote both realistic and symbolic dramas.
 Bjørnson's musical version of the poem "Ja, vi elsker dette landet" became Norway's national anthem.
 He is also considered to be one of the four great Norwegian writers, alongside Henrik Ibsen, Jonas Lie, and Alexander Kielland.